|

 Is Aerating Your Lawn in Fall Really the Best Time?

-As any lawn care professional will tell you, aeration is key to maintaining a healthy lawn.
-But when is the best time to aerate?
+As any lawn care professional will tell you, aeration is key to maintaining healthy grass.
+But when is the best time to aerate your lawn?
 Fall has long been considered the best time to aerate, but is that really true?
 And does the type of grass you have or the extent of the problem make a difference?

 If your lawn starts to pool water, looks brownish in color, develops a thick thatch, or shows signs of thinning or bare patches, these are all signs that your lawn is not getting enough water, air, or nutrients.